What Youth Sports Leaders and Parents Need to Know About Being Recruited for College Sports

 “NCSA provides comprehensive education on every step of the recruiting process, and partners with nearly 200 organizations to help support their members with recruiting resources and support,” says Strasman.
 “Families that use NCSA receive expert guidance and advice on the recruiting process, as well as access to NCSA’s online recruiting resources and network of college coaches.”

-Pro tip: Consider integrating programs like NCSA or ConnectSports into your registration flow to help your student athletes make these connections.
+Pro tip: Consider integrating programs like NCSA into your registration flow to help your student athletes make these connections.
 This is possible through our Integration Center, which is home to numerous tools and solutions including those focused on recruiting.

 At NextUp 2022—the only youth sports management conference, hosted by LeagueApps—LeagueApps sat down with executives from NCSA, Center Court Club, College Properties Group, and Headfirst to discuss College Recruiting.
 You can watch the full Q+A session on our NextUp Content Hub here.